open-telemetry/opentelemetry.io/content/en/docs/collector/howto-receiver-trace.md

 The same receiver component can process traces, metrics, and logs.
 The receiver's factory is responsible for describing those capabilities.

-Given that Traces are the subject of the tutorial, that's the only datasource we will enable the `tailtracer` receiver to work with.
+Given that traces are the subject of the tutorial, that's the only signal we will enable the `tailtracer` receiver to work with.
 The `components` package provides the following function and type to help the factory describe the trace processing capabilities:

 ```go
 func WithTracesReceiver(createTracesReceiver CreateTracesReceiver) ReceiverFactoryOption